Flip the Script – A training program for women

 We know that all of this is wrong.

-The Flip the Script™ program is a 12-hour sexual assault resistance education program.
-It has four units, which are each three hours in length.
-The content consists of mini lectures, games, audio and video clips, group activities and empowerment self-defence module.
+The Flip the Script™ program is a 12-hour sexual assault resistance & education program for young women students.
+The content consists of mini lectures, games, audio & video clips, group activities and an empowerment self-defence class.
+It is led by peer educators, and food and refreshments are provided.

 For information on the Flip the Script curriculum and its research, visit the SARE Centre website.